Asset recovery and financial crime

 By Jackson Ng MCIArb · Partner & Barrister · 7 June 2026

-In November 2025, Zhimin Qian was sentenced at Southwark to eleven years and eight months for her role in laundering the proceeds of a Chinese investment fraud — the Lantian Gerui scheme — which had been converted into Bitcoin and brought to the United Kingdom in around 2017.
-The Metropolitan Police had seized the wallets in 2018.
+In November 2025, Zhimin Qian was sentenced at Southwark to eleven years and eight months for her role in laundering the proceeds of a Chinese investment fraud — the Lantian Gerui scheme — which had been converted into Bitcoin and brought to the United Kingdom on the defendant's flight here in 2018.
+The Metropolitan Police seized the wallets later that year.
 By sentencing, seven years later, the holdings were comfortably the largest cryptocurrency seizure in any English judicial proceeding to date.

 The conviction was, in one sense, the end of a long road.
 It was also the beginning of a different one.

 The defrauded investors — by all reasonable estimates, around 128,000 of them, almost all in mainland China — were not parties to the prosecution.
-They were never going to recover their losses through the criminal process.
-What had been seized was effectively held by the Metropolitan Police, on terms set by the statutory framework that governs criminally-derived assets.
+The criminal process was never going to deliver compensation at scale; the Director of Public Prosecutions' October 2025 proposal for a compensation scheme within the civil recovery is what now carries the recovery work forward.
+The seized property is held subject to a Property Freezing Order made under Part 5 of the Proceeds of Crime Act 2002, with litigation receivers in place.
 To get any of it back into the hands of the people from whom the money originally came, somebody had to start a civil recovery.
-That is what is now happening in the King's Bench Division of the High Court, case-managed out of Manchester.
+That is what is now happening in the King's Bench Division of the High Court, case-managed out of Manchester, under sections 243 and 281 of the Proceeds of Crime Act 2002.
 Our firm acts for one of the cohorts of applicants; there are several others, each separately represented.

 It is, in a perfectly ordinary sense, the kind of work for which the firm's combined English and Chinese footprints were always going to be useful.
 From inside the case, that intuition has held up rather better than one might have predicted.